ipsy-md/docs/docs/open-science/code-management/sharing.md

 ### If you can, use open source tools

 There are several reasons why people choose a programming language or a software: simplicity, familiarity with the tool, lab standard and many others.
 These are all valid reasons for choosing a tool, but if you want to ensure that your research is open and transparent, you should also consider whether a tool is **open source**.

 Open source softwares grant you access to the source code and freedom to use, modify and distribute them.

-As a consequence, if you create some new code with an open source language and make it publicly available, anyone else is allowed to use it freely.
+As a consequence of using open source tools, your analysis code and experiment code if publicly available can be re-used and tested by any other researcher.
 On the contrary, proprietary programming languages and softwares require the user to buy a license or to use a license from their institution, thus contravening to the fundamental openess principle of science.

 ### Document your code